pangenome/HumanPangenomeBYOD2024/README.md

 # Reference Graph Pangenome Data Analysis Hackathon 2023

-Material for the **Reference Graph Pangenome Data Analysis Hackathon 2023**, November 13-17 in Cape Town, South Africa.
+Material for the **Human Pangenome Bring Your Own Data (BYOD) analysis Workshop 2024**, October 21-25 in Cape Town, South Africa.
-The event was sponsored by [H3ABioNet](https://www.h3abionet.org/).
+The event was sponsored by [eLwazi](https://elwazi.org/)

 ## Table of Contents